Circle contact lens: Risks

 A meta-analysis reported that cosmetically tinted lenses appear to be safe when properly prescribed by an eye care professional and when used correctly.

 Decorative soft contact lens must be fitted appropriately, as tinted soft contact lenses may reduce vision by temporarily increasing the number of high-order aberrations under bright-light and low-light conditions, as the center of tinted lenses does not always coincide with the center of the cornea, and thus decorative soft contact lenses must be fitted appropriately.
 Indeed, concerns with these lenses in the United States arise from people buying lenses without consulting their optometrists, which could result in lenses that do not fit the individual's eyes properly.

 Legality

 United States

 In the United States decorative, non-corrective contact lenses are considered medical devices by the Food and Drug Administration (FDA) and sale and marketing of such devices require market clearance by the FDA and a valid prescription from a medical professional.
 Devices that have not been cleared by the FDA may be subject to seizure by US Customs.

 Korean contact lens companies Geo Medical Inc. and Migwang Contact Lens (operating under the brand name Clearlab in the US) have been approved by the FDA for sale in the United States.
 Circle lenses manufactured in Korea are under the approval and guidelines of the Ministry of Food and Drug Safety.
-Acuvue, an American subsidiary of Johnson & Johnson (J&J), has a line prescription of 1-Day circle lenses marketed under the name "Acuvue Define" available in Far East markets, online and now in the UK and US.
+Acuvue, the contact lens brand from Johnson & Johnson Vision, has a line of prescription daily disposable color contact lenses marketed under the name "1-Day Acuvue Define" available in the United States as well as other countries.